Cloud Science

 Device as a Service (DaaS) vs Desktop as a Service (DaaS)?

-In the desktop-as-a-service model, companies gain access to hardware without the burdens of purchasing, configuring, or overseeing it.
-To remain competitive and meet the expectations and demands of both business and consumer markets, PC manufacturers and hardware suppliers must embrace DaaS.
+In Desktop-as-a-Service is a cloud computing In the desktop-as-a-service model, companies gain access to hardware without the burdens of purchasing, configuring, or overseeing it

 How does DaaS Work?
 "Illustrative Example"